-ReLeaf knows their designs will grow in directions they never imagined.
-That is the point.
-To release control is to invite transformation.
-To copy is to cultivate.
+ReLeaf understood their designs would outgrow them.
+That was the point.
+To release control was to invite transformation.
+To copy was to cultivate.

 Term | Definition |